Lightning-AI/engineering-class/ep09-github-collab/Ep09-ShowNotes.md

-# Episide 8: Creating a Pull Request on GitHub
+# Episide 9: Collaborating with Pull Requests using GitHub

 [[Watch Episode 9]()]